SamuelCity/py_scripts/README.md

 Below you will find a list of scripts, with their options and what they do.

 ### `log_level`
 This script allows you to easily change the log level of and services running in our Kubernetes cluster.
-The script takes two arguments.
+The script takes three arguments.

 - `-s --service`: The name of the service you wish to change log level. `<required>`
 - `-n --namespace`: The namespace the service is in. `<required>`